gisumd/COVID-19-API-Documentation/docs/indicators/others.md

 ## List of Other Indicators

-List of indicator aggregate data currently available
+List of other indicators not yet categorized.

 | Indicator        | Description          | Survey Question Used |
 |:----------------------------------------|:---------------------|:---------------------|